nkh/ftl/config/ftl/man/ftl.md

 ## Tabs

-        Each tab has its own index, indexes are not reused; each pane has its own tabs.
+        Each tab has its own index-name, indexes are not reused;
+        tabs have their own filters; each pane has its own tabs.
         Tabs are close with «q», when the last tab is closed the pane is closed.

         «⇈s/§»             New tab